ghostwan/PodTube/README.md

 For example : https://www.youtube.com/user/CNN

+Or you can directly from your phone share a video or a playlist to either download it or add the feed in your library.

 ## What's new in
 ### 1.1.0:
 - Manage playlist : you can now share a playlist from pushBullet or the share android button